redhat-cop/infra.aap_configuration/roles/inventory_sources/README.md

 ## Description

-An Ansible role to create inventory sources on Ansible Controller.
+An Ansible Role to create/update/remove inventory sources on Ansible Controller.

 ## Requirements